-- Yellow: Comfort/warmth, helpful in training
+- Yellow: Can be uplifting.
+Also providing comfort/warmth, helpful in training where reassurance needed

 There are many complementary therapists working with animals and even Vets who use colour therapy as part of their treatment.
 Colour therapy is usually used as part of a holistic approach to promoting animal wellbeing, rather than by itself.